junxit/us-congress-bills-116/bill.md

   - **(3)** senior preservation rental assistance contracts, including renewals, as authorized by section 811(e) of the American Housing and Economic Opportunity Act of 2000 (12 U.S.C.
 1701g note); and
   - **(4)** supportive services associated with housing assisted under paragraph (1), (2), or (3).
 - **(b)** *Availability of amounts* Any amounts appropriated pursuant to this section shall remain available until September 30, 2023.
-- **(c)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this section shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to reduce emissions.
+- **(c)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this section shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to enhance the environmental sustainability of housing production and design.

 ## § 12.
 Capital Magnet Fund

 - **(a)** There is authorized to be appropriated for the Capital Magnet Fund under section 1339 of the Federal Housing Enterprises Financial Safety and Soundness Act of 1992 (12 U.S.C.
 4569) $2,500,000,000 and any amounts appropriated pursuant to this subsection shall remain available until expended.
-- **(b)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this subsection shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to reduce emissions.
+- **(b)** *Water and energy efficiency* Not less than 10 percent of all amounts made available pursuant to this section shall be used only for activities relating to water and energy efficiency and, at the Secretary’s discretion, other strategies to enhance the environmental sustainability of housing production and design.

 ## § 13.
 Community development block grant funding for affordable housing and infrastructure